-Maria was only three when a rare neurological disease known as Transverse Myelitis began attacking her body.
-She became paralyzed from the neck down, and the doctors were unsure if she would recover.
-But Maria, now referred to as a “miracle case,” defied the odds and is now able to stand and walk again.
-Not only that, she is active with skiing, horseback riding, swimming, and golfing as well as making time for community service, orchestra, co-captain of Math Team during high school, mentoring, and more.
+Maria was only three when a rare neurological disease known as Transverse Myelitis began attacking her body and paralyzing her from the neck down.
+Doctors were unsure if she would recover.
+However, Maria was a “miracle case.”
+She defied the odds and is now able to stand and walk again.

 We were especially inspired by how much Maria has worked to overcome the physical challenges that are still present, due to the Transverse Myelitis symptoms that continue.